aji-prod/tomato/README.md

 > `tomato -Syu`

-Which is a an alias to:
+Which is an alias to:

-> `pacman -Syuw && tomato refresh && pacman -Syu`
+> `pacman -Syu && tomato refresh && pacman -Syu`

+Note that any variation of the flag `-Syu` flag will refresh the [tomato] repository and be passed to the [pacman] command, such as:

+> `tomato -Suuy`

+will be an alias to:

+> `pacman -Suuy && tomato refresh && pacman -Suuy`

 ### List tomato repository packages